Edit

 }

-To get information about all participants that have spotlight state on current call, you can use the following API.
+To get information about all participants that have spotlight state on the current call, use the following operation.
 The returned array is sorted by the order the participants were spotlighted.

 spotlightCallFeature.spotlightedParticipants.forEach { participant in